katma889/CRW-assembly-pipeline/README.md

 ```

-Then we used porechop to remove the adapters from our reads.
+As basecalling with Guppy only resulted in removal of adapters attached to the end of the reads.
+Therefore,   porechop was used to remove any remaining adapters  present in the middle of our reads.
 The scrpit for porechop is given below ;

 `Script for Porechop`